-provide for dissenters' rights in reverse stock split transactions conducted by national banks, an Arkansas court might decline to hear any resulting appraisal action that may arise.
+Because Kansas law does not provide for dissenters' rights in reverse stock split transactions, a Kansas court might decline to hear any resulting appraisal action that may arise.
 However, the Bank has agreed to provide for binding arbitration if the court declines jurisdiction.
 Thus, dissenting shareholders (if any) will have access to a forum for the impartial valuation of their shares.